 Students interested in the nursing major should attend a 2-hour group advising session (usually offered monthly).
 There are zoom links for copies of YouTube videos of prior advising sessions as well.
 Submit a University application to www.calstate.edu/apply and official transcripts of all previous college work to the Office of Admissions by the posted University deadlines.
-As of Fall 2010, the University has designated “pre-nursing undeclared ” as an impacted major.
+The University has designated “pre-nursing undeclared ” as an impacted major.
 Impaction criteria for the undeclared prenursing major are posted on the University’s Office of Admissions web page.
 Students are admitted as “cohort groups” once they have been formally admitted to the nursing major.
 (Note: the nursing major application process has supplemental impaction criteria in place.)
 Students must file a separate application to the nursing major via nursingcas.liaisoncas.org/apply; Information for prospective nursing students is listed in the School of Nursing’s website.
-Under programs, Baccalaureate.
+Under Programs, Baccalaureate.

 Nursing has been an impacted major since Spring 2005.
 Impaction imposes supplemental criteria that all students must meet.
 Pre-nursing students apply to the “pre-nursing undeclared” major, for consideration in the applicant pool.
-Students may apply to the nursing major twice maximum.
+Students may apply to the nursing major a maximum of twice.

 Students meeting the above minimum GPA criteria will be ranked according to the following items (and those with the highest scores will be notified of whether the student is offered a placement spot):

-- GPA in composite of all 8 required perquisites of 3.2.
-The 8 courses include all 5 prerequisite courses, BIOL 65 , BIOL 66 , MICR 20 , ENGL 1A , and STAT 95 , as well as those “formerly known” as 3 supplemental courses [e.g., COMM 20 ; CHEM 30A ; and GE Area A3 course], have a minimum GPA 3.2.
+- GPA in composite of all 8 required prerequisites of 3.4.
+The 8 courses include all 5 prerequisite courses, BIOL 65 , BIOL 66 , MICR 20 , ENGL 1A , and STAT 95 (or MATH 15 ), as well as those “formerly known” as 3 supplemental courses [e.g., COMM 20 ; CHEM 30A ; and GE Area A3 course], have a minimum GPA 3.4.
 The courses cannot be repeated (unless for academic forgiveness) or if one or more of the 3 sciences have expired for the 5-year recency requirement stated above, under item 2 of admission criteria sjsu.edu/nursing under BS information,

 - The 8 prerequisite GPA counts as ⅔ of the impaction score and the TEAS test counts ⅓ of the score.